-What you need to know and do when you come to campus or another University site.
+Welcome to campus!
+Find out what you need to know and do when you come to campus or another University site.

-Do not come to campus if you have a fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, or loss or change in sense of taste or smell – however mild.
+DO NOT COME TO CAMPUS IF YOU HAVE ANY COVID-19 SYMPTOMS, including a fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, or loss or change in sense of taste or smell – however mild.

 Every time you come

-All students and staff are reminded:
+All students and staff are reminded to:

 - Do not attend campus if you have symptoms and please get tested

 - Follow Department of Health advice regarding self-isolation and testing

 - Observe COVIDSafe behaviours, such as physical distancing, carry and wear a face mask as required, hand hygiene, cover your cough and sneeze

 - Follow public health signage and any directions provided by staff

 - If you, or another member of the University community, have visited an exposure site, are a contact of someone with COVID-19 or test positive for COVID-19, please follow the University's testing and notification process for COVID-19.